patrickbucher/docs/clean-agile/clean-agile.md

 trained to avoid risks and direct communication.
 Middle management is a layer of indirection, after all—exactly what is to be avoided in Agile.
-Executives, on the other side, are risk takers that constantly seek out new opportunities, and therefore tend to be supportive of Agile transformations.
+Executives, on the other side, are risk takers that constantly seek out new opportunities, and thereforee tend to be supportive of Agile transformations.

 Employees in special roles, such as tech leads, architects, or project managers, also tend to oppose Agile transformations, for they see their roles diminished in